nginxinc/nginx-wiki/source/community/faq.rst

 General Questions
 -----------------

-How do you pronounce "Nginx"?
+How do you pronounce "NGINX"?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There seems to be some confusion surrounding the pronunciation of Nginx.
+There seems to be some confusion surrounding the pronunciation of NGINX.

 `Pronunciation Key <http://dictionary.reference.com/help/luna/Spell_pron_key.html>`_